Broadcom falls as forecast pales before Nvidia's blowout results

-Sept 1 (Reuters) - Broadcom shares AVGO.O fell 4.2% in premarket trading on Friday as the semiconductor maker's quarterly revenue forecast fell short of investors' lofty expectations following bigger rival Nvidia's NVDA.O AI-powered blockbuster results.
+Sept 1 (Reuters) - Broadcom shares AVGO.Ofell nearly 5% on Friday as the semiconductor maker's quarterly revenue forecast fell short of investors' lofty expectations following bigger rival Nvidia's NVDA.O AI-powered blockbuster results.

 Broadcom was expected to be one of the biggest beneficiaries of the artificial intelligence (AI) boom, behind trailblazer Nvidia, but the company's exposure to sluggish segments such as smartphones, telecoms gear and non-AI servers is impeding growth.